mytech-today-now/Rules_and_Guidelines_react-WordPress-PHP-plugin-dev/README.md

 The application server operates as a WordPress plugin installed on a standard WordPress host, handling backend logic, mySQL interactions, and exposing APIs via WP REST API extensions.
 The client is a Progressive Web App (PWA) built with React, which connects to the WordPress host over HTTPS for data fetching, updates, and authentication.
 This architecture promotes separation of concerns, enables offline functionality, and supports seamless installation on user devices.
 Specific: Ensure plugin exposes all necessary endpoints under /wp-json/augment/v1/; PWA must register service worker on load.
 General: Audit API compatibility quarterly; document connection flows in README; test PWA install prompts across browsers.

 #### Key Principles
 - Server as Plugin: Leverage WP core for authentication (JWT or WP sessions), scheduling (WP cron), and security (nonces).
-Prefix all custom tables, hooks, and endpoints with '**augment_**' (TBD for Application); migrate schemas on plugin activation; handle WP updates gracefully with version checks.
+Prefix all custom tables, hooks, and endpoints with 'augment_'; migrate schemas on plugin activation; handle WP updates gracefully with version checks.
 - Client as PWA: Use React for UI, Workbox for service workers, and IndexedDB for local storage.
 Manifest.json defines app metadata; support add-to-homescreen; offline-first design with sync queues.
 Connect via fetch to WP REST; use WP API client libraries like @wordpress/api-fetch.
 - Connection Mechanism: Secure HTTPS only; OAuth2 or WP application passwords for auth; retry logic on network failures; heartbeat pings for session validity; compress payloads with GZIP.
 - Avoid: Tight coupling like embedding WP scripts in PWA; direct mySQL access from client; unversioned APIs; ignoring PWA lighthouse scores.